Policies & Procedures

 Not Research with Human Participants is a determination which is made by IRB staff if the project does not meet the federal definition of research with humans.
 When this determination is made, it means that no further review is required and that the investigator may begin the project as written, assuming that the institution has not disapproved.

 Review of exemption requests may only be conducted by Departmental Review Board (DRB) members who are not affiliated with the research activities to be conducted.

 All individuals responsible for review of exemption requests must have a thorough understanding of regulations and laws (federal, state and local) and institutional policies concerning human research, and they should be well-acquainted with interpretation of the regulations and the exemption categories.
-Therefore, ethical training for all DRB members, both through the Collaborative Institutional Training Initiative (CITI), and as provided by the Director of Research Compliance, is required.
+Therefore, ethical training for all DRB members, both through the Collaborative Institutional Training Initiative (CITI), and as provided by the Director of Human Participants Protection and Research Compliance, is required.

 A DRB must utilize the online submission and management system, IRBNet (www.irbnet.org), to retrieve and review exemption request applications, which are received through the ERC at the website.

 A DRB may not review projects involving:

 - Educational tests, surveys, interviews or observations of public behavior, where data obtained will be recorded by the investigator/s in such a manner that human subjects can be identified (directly OR via codes), AND any disclosure of their responses outside the research may reasonably place them at risk of criminal or civil liability, or be damaging to their financial, employability, or reputation

 - Prisoner research

 - Research with children under age 18 involving surveys, interviews or observation of public behavior where the investigator participates in the activities being observed